What’s involved in asbestos surveys and what are the different types?

 A Refurbishment/Demolition Survey must take place prior to major refurbishment, remedial works or demolition of a premises.
 Or another words, prior to any work that goes beyond the remit of the original management asbestos survey.
 Particularly where works are invasive such as new heating systems, windows, ceilings and electrical works.

 A suitably qualified asbestos surveyor is normally required to carry out the survey.

 Of the different types of asbestos surveys, this particular survey aims to ensure that the planned work will be carried out by a suitable contractor in the right way, and that no-one will be harmed by working around ACM in the equipment or premises.

-The area must be evacuated while the survey takes place as it will involve disturbance of materials and destructive inspection of ACMs.
-Once the survey is complete, the site must be certified as ‘fit for reoccupation’ before work can commence.
+The survey area, where possible, should be vacant while the survey takes place as it will involve disturbance of materials and destructive inspection of ACMs.

 Get in touch for advice on different types of asbestos surveys